 Subdivision regulations are rules and standards adopted by the New Hanover County Board of County Commissioners that establish how land is divided into lots for development.
 Subdivision regulations also identify the county’s requirements for appropriate public infrastructure within the subdivision, such as access and streets, lot layout, utilities, water supply, and stormwater drainage.

 In addition to combining the county’s land development regulations into a single document, the creation of the New Hanover County UDO is a project that is designed to modernize the regulations and provide local standards for future development in the county.
 The Board of Commissioners recently adopted the county’s first Comprehensive Plan (Plan NHC), which outlines a vision for how the county will grow over the next 25 years.
 However, the current zoning and subdivision regulations are becoming outdated in sections and may not serve as the most effective tool for development in many parts of the county.
-In addition, the current stormwater regulations can be improved to better address anticipated stormwater issues in the face of increased development pressure.
+In addition, the current stormwater regulations can be improved to better address anticipated stormwater issues.

 The UDO project gives New Hanover County residents an opportunity to provide their input into the standards that will work in conjunction with the Comprehensive Plan to guide the next twenty plus years of growth in the county.